Tesonet: Portfolio

-Founded Companies
+Founded companies

 Nord Security

 Founded in 2012 by Okmanas, Sabaliauskas and their childhood friends, Nord Security launched its first product – NordVPN – in 2013.
 This was followed by a suite of other products in later years: NordPass, NordLocker, and NordLayer in 2019, NordLynx in 2020, NordStellar in 2021, NordProtect in 2024, and others.
-In 2022, Nord Security merged with Surfshark, and became Lithuania’s second unicorn, with a valuation of 1.6 billion US dollars.

 SurfShark

 Established in 2018 as a VPN, Surfshark offers a range of cybersecurity tools: a VPN, a data leak detection system called Surfshark Alert, a private search tool known as Surfshark Search, and an antivirus named Surfshark Antivirus.
-Following a merger with Nord Security in 2022, it became Lithuania’s second unicorn, with a valuation of 1.6 billion US dollars.
+Following a merger with Nord Security in 2022, it held a valuation of 1.6 billion US dollars.

+Incogni

+Launched by SurfShark in 2022, Incogni is a personal information removal service.

 Oxylabs

 A web data gathering and public web data scraping company, Oxylabs was founded in 2015.
 The company boasts the world’s largest ethically obtained pool of residential proxies, providing over 102 million IPs globally.
 During the global pandemic, Oxylabs partnered with researchers from Stanford University, Virginia Tech, University of Virginia, and others to track the spread of COVID-19.
 In 2022, the company won the Baltic Sustainability Award for its pro bono project with the Communications Regulatory Authority of the Republic of Lithuania to detect illegal online content with an AI-powered web scraper.
 In 2024, Oxylabs partnered with Bellingcat, a nonprofit investigative collective of researchers and citizen journalists, granting it free access to its expertise, proxy network, and Web Unblockers – an advanced solution to gathering public data from websites.